mayamerch/CSC207-design-project/phase2/src/README.txt

 You can also create a new user as the Organizer.

-Error: To change VIP Status of Users Through the GUI, this.presenter = presenter should be added to the VIPMenuView constructor (new line at around line 26)
+Error: To change VIP Status of Users Through the GUI, this.presenter = presenter should be added to the VIPMenuView constructor (new line at around line 26).
+Then, on line 42 and 32, change String userInput = usernameIDLabel.getText(); to String userInput = textField1.getText();

+Note that if you create an attendee without logging in, to save the new account you have to log in as a user and then log out through the GUI to save it next time you run the program.